lsst-sitcom/sitcomtn-164/index.md

 enabling propagation of shear responses through arbitrary differentiable algebraic operations.

-To address noise bias, the method incorporates a "renoise" correction scheme.
+To address noise bias, the method incorporates a "renoising" correction scheme.
 The idea is to construct a "renoised" image by adding a pure noise field---drawn from the same image noise distribution as the original image but rotated by 90 degrees.
 This rotation symmetrizes the noise contribution under